Edgar-Donk/edgar-donk.github.io/README.md

 again and compare how the programming differs when using style.configure or style.map, where they behave as normal functions with explicit properties.

-When using a standalone theme, coming up soon, the method of theme_settings is the same as for theme_create.
+When using a standalone theme, coming up soon, the method of theme_settings is the same as that used in theme_create.
+Theme_settings changes the style of the parent theme for a widget or two, all the other widgets still appear as normal - so theme_use refers to the parent theme, whilst theme_create supplants the parent theme and theme_use would refer to the newly created theme name.

-As we can see keeping to the style system we can easily have two or more widgets with differing properties - this is useful when comparing state changes during the testing phase and helping in choosing the most appropriate combination.
+As we can see keeping to the style system we can easily have two or more widgets with differing properties - this is useful when comparing appearances and state changes during the testing phase and helping in choosing the most appropriate settings.

 Mapping is primarily concerned with dynamic widgets and their states, but we know that there are states that need to be selected from the program - in this case use the following construct for ttk themes, (see 03states_themes.py):-
 ```
-chk.state(['selected'])  # check the checkbox chk
+checkbox.state(['selected'])  # ticks the checkbox
-chk.state(['!selected']) # clear the checkbox chk
+checkbox.state(['!selected']) # clear the checkbox
 ```
 whereas in tkinter we would use the following construct
 ```
-lbox['state']='normal'
-lbox['state']='disabled'
+listbox['state']='normal'
+listbox['state']='disabled'
 ```

 The order of mapping states for the element is important.
-If the active element is placed at the head then when the button or scrollbar is pressed the colour remains as the active colour without changing for other states.
+If the active tuple is placed before the pressed tuple then when the button or scrollbar is pressed the colour remains as the active colour without changing for other states.
 As ever - test first.

-It is useful to be able to see the individual states together with their appearance when changing their states.
-03states_themes.py gives you the abilty to do just that, there is no problem when changing themes, however when changing states we need to ensure that the previous state is cancelled by applying the opposite state (you remember the state prefixed with an exclamion mark), we also have to ensure that we are dealing with a string rather than a tuple, further we must ensure that the tuple is not empty.
-In our example we are changing the state of a button, if needed you can change the widget or add another as required.
-Anticipating what should occur later we have enabled either the use of standard themes or additional themes from ttkthemes.
+It is useful to be able to see the individual widgets when changing their states.
+03states_themes.py gives you the abilty to do just that, there is no problem changing themes, however when changing states we need to cancel the previous state by applying the opposite state (you remember the state prefixed with an exclamion mark), we also have to ensure that we are dealing with a string rather than a tuple, further we must ensure that the tuple is not empty.
+In our example we are changing the state of a button, you can modify this or add another widget as required.
+Anticipating what is coming later I have enabled standard themes or additional themes from ttkthemes.

-It should be noted that not all states are only used singly, they may be used in combination, particularly in dynamic situations.
-The common themes do not use the same states for particular widgets, if we are building custom widgets keep this in mind, as ever test using different themes.
-Check out the table 03mapped_states.md to see what states are used with the common themes.
+It should be noted that states are not only used singly, they may be used in combination, particularly in dynamic situations.
+The common themes do not use the same states for any particular widget, if we are building custom widgets keep this in mind, as ever test using different themes.
+Check out the table 03mapped_states.md to see what states the common themes use with which widget.

 ## 04 Image - First Steps